KevinDai99/deep-learning-challenge/README.md

 5. The training and testing features were scaled with StandardScaler() from sklearn.

-6. Various feature selection were used (Correlation against Y, Removal of co-variant and/or low variance features)
+6. Various feature selection methods were used (Correlation against Y, Removal of co-variant and/or low variance features) to determine variables.

 ## Results